Israeli gunfire kills at least 25 in Gaza as Netanyahu says he will allow Palestinians to leave

 The U.S. and Israel support GHF, an American contractor, as an alternative to the United Nations, which they claim allows Hamas to siphon off aid.
 The U.N., which has delivered aid throughout Gaza for decades when conditions allow, denies the allegations.

-Aid convoys from other groups travel within 100 meters (328 feet) of GHF sites and draw crowds attempting to loot them.
+Aid convoys from other groups travel within 100 meters (328 feet) of GHF sites and draw crowds.
 An overwhelming majority of violent incidents over the past few weeks have been related to those convoys, the GHF said.

 Israeli fire killed at least six other people waiting for aid trucks close to the Morag corridor, which separates parts of southern Gaza, Nasser hospital said.

-The U.N. and humanitarian partners still face significant delays and impediments from Israeli authorities who prevent the delivery of food and other essentials at the scale needed, Dujarric said.
+The U.N. says it and humanitarian partners still face significant delays and impediments from Israeli authorities who prevent the delivery of food and other essentials at the scale needed.

-Hamas-led militants abducted 251 people and killed around 1,200 people, mostly civilians, in the 2023 attack.
-Most of the hostages have been released in ceasefires or other deals.

 The ministry is part of the Hamas-run government and staffed by medical professionals.
 The U.N. and independent experts consider it the most reliable source on war casualties.
 Israel disputes its figures but has not provided its own.